EVS Consulting Services Key to Our Software’s Success

 “We’re trying to not overburden somebody with too large of an area or too high a frequency of service level.” — Christopher Lucier

-Chris: Once we’ve got that information (the room inventory and staffing analysis), and we agree on what our target is, the next piece is building work assignments in the software.
-We build work assignments aligned for both daily cleaning and periodic (project) work, and budget goals.
+Chris: Once we’ve got that information (the room inventory and staffing analysis), and we agree on what our target is, the next piece is building workflows in the software.
+We build workflows aligned for both daily cleaning and periodic (project) work, and budget goals.
 We build balanced assignments and know each employee is assigned level of work that they are capable of achieving.
 We’re trying to not overburden somebody with too large of an area or too high a frequency of service level.
 The clean times associated with tasks and rooms allow us to prevent that from happening.

-The end result is a clear set of work assignments you can easily assign to staff and build schedules.
+The end result is a clear set of workflows you can easily assign to staff and build schedules.

 Service Optimizer Implementation and Adoption